Investor FAQ: FCA Ban on the Sale of Crypto ETNs to UK Retail Investors

 No. It is clearly stated that the FCA is prohibiting the marketing, distribution, and sale in or from the UK to all retail clients of any derivatives and ETNs that reference certain types of cryptoassets.

-How the FCA announcement will affect CoinShares?
+How will the FCA announcement affect CoinShares?

 We want to reassure our investors that we will continue to operate our products as normal.
 We have a broad and diversified client base across a number of jurisdictions and our business strategy is to maintain that diversification and not become reliant on any single country.
 You can read our full response here.

 What effect will the FCA ban have on the liquidity of your products?

 Our ETNs are traded on multiple exchanges outside the U.K. and we expect that to continue.
 Moreover, because our client base is distributed across several jurisdictions, we do not expect that the liquidity of our ETNs will be materially affected by the FCA ban.